 As of early 2014, Plum Creek has not submitted any applications for any of the development activities.
 NRCM was the first organization to oppose this plan, which, in addition to too much development in the wrong places, proposed no additional permanent conservation.
 NRCM spoke out, and so did the people of Maine, including residents of the Moosehead region.
 In response, Plum Creek went back to the drawing board.
 The message was clear: the time had come for an alternative vision for the Moosehead region, one that provides permanent, large-scale conservation, concentrates development in and near existing communities, ensures development that strengthens the economy for local people, and protects the region’s beauty, character and heritage.

 NRCM contracted with a land use planning firm well versed in community planning to protect scenic, ecological, and recreational resources while allowing for development that would benefit area communities.
 We met often with concerned citizens of the region and beyond.
 The result was A Vision for the Moosehead Lake Region, a 32-page, full-color publication that describes a vision that could become a model for Maine—and the nation.
 A Vision for the Moosehead Lake Region is an important step toward protecting the character of Maine’s spectacular North Woods.
-We invite you to download a copy from our website today.

 In April 2006, Plum Creek announced a new plan, and, as part of a slick public relations campaign, claimed, "You spoke.
 We listened."
 It didn't.
 In fact, 93 percent of the development was still the same.
 NRCM continued to work hard to make the facts known.
 That included uncovering Plum Creek's history of forest practice violations, including the largest fine in Maine forest practice history (find the report here).